 Other resources that may be of use:

 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) is an organization that advocates for LGBTI people’s rights on a global level.
-Each year they produce four maps about sexual orientation laws around the world:
+Below are the links to recent maps that have been produced about sexual orientation laws around the world:

 For information on sexual orientation laws around the world, visit the following

 @ETFOpink to share International Day Against Homophobia, Transphobia and Biphobia messages and events.